azpeteryang/notes/Systemdesign.md

 # Load Balancing
 Server Selection Strategy: Round Robin and Weighted Round Robin; Load-based server selection; IP Hashing based selection (select based on geography); Path or service based selection; Mixed Bag (Load balancers for load balancers, different levels of services and functions.)

+# Data Base
+* Retional Database: Highly structured
+* Non-retional Database: More flexible, key-value pairs
+* Database indexing: find data more effeciently
+* Replication
+* sharding

+# Leader Election
+Choose a primary server to do some jobs

+# Polling, Streaming, Sockets
+* Polling is simply having your client "check" send a network request to your server and asking for updated data.